helius-labs/helius-sdk/README.md

 ## DAS API
 Read more about the DAS API from our docs, [here]("https://docs.helius.xyz/solana-compression/digital-asset-standard-das-api").

-You will need to import the `DASClient` to interact with the DAS API.
-You need to specify the network (`mainnet` or `devnet`), and your Helius API key.

 ### **getAsset**
 Get an asset by its ID.